Best LED Lights for Planted Tanks - 2020 Reviews and Guides 🏅

 1. Chihiros RGB Aquarium LED - Pro Grade Planted LED at a Budget Price!

-I'm starting off the list with a pro grade light - the Chihiros RGB Aquarium LED.
+I'm starting off the list with a pro grade aquarium led light - the Chihiros RGB Aquarium LED.
 This is a great light for a fully planted tank and offers a quality spectrum and a great price for what you get.
 Many people in the US may not know about this light, but this is a very popular like among planted enthusiast in Asia.

 It offers a very slim profile that can mount on top of your aquarium, giving you a very clean finish and the light array spreads the entire length of the fixture, which is something I mentioned earlier as a key to a quality LED setup.